sgoldenlab/simba/README.md

 - Currently included behavioral classifiers have been validated in mice and rats
 - SimBA is written for Windows

-**SimBA provides several validated classifer libraries using videos filmed from above at 90° angle with pose-estimation data from 8 body parts per animal.
+**SimBA provides several validated classifer libraries using videos filmed from above at 90° angle with pose-estimation data from 8 body parts per animal; please see our [OSF repository](https://osf.io/tmu6y/) for access to all files.
 SimBA now accepts any user-defined pose-estimation annotation schemes with the inclusion of the [Flexible Annotation Module in v1.1](https://github.com/sgoldenlab/simba/blob/master/docs/Pose_config.md).
-SimBA now supports maDLC and SLEAP for similar looking animals with the release of [SimBAv1.2 maDLC/SLEAP module](/docs/Multi_animal_pose.md).
+SimBA now supports maDLC and SLEAP for similar looking animals with the release of [maDLC/SLEAP module in v1.2](/docs/Multi_animal_pose.md).**

 **Installation note:** SimBA can be installed either with TensorFlow compatability (for generating DeepLabCut and DeepPoseKit pose-estimation models), or without TensorFlow (for stand-alone use with classifiers and other functions).
 Please choose the appropriate branch for your needs, using pip install.
 More details are found in the [Installation Documentation](https://github.com/sgoldenlab/simba/blob/master/README.md#installation-%EF%B8%8F).